Application FAQs

 Q: Do you accept COMLEX scores for DO candidates?

-A: No. USMLE scores are required.
+A: Yes, COMLEX scores are accepted.

 Q: Is training in the US essential?
 What types of visas do you offer?